beedle-/IoTDashboard/README.md

 # IoTDashboard

+This work was realized as a bachelor thesis at School of Management and Engineering Vaud (HEIG-VD - Haute Ecole d'Ingénierie et de Gestion du Canton de Vaud).

 ## Abstract

 Large amounts of data can be collected through sensors from the real world, thus constituting the Internet